esteil/atvfiles/trunk/README.txt

   are played, or it is specified in the XML file.
 The detected duration will be saved regardless of if it's in the XML.
 * Added playlist support (only m3u files for now).
-* Added context menu.
+* Added context menu accessed by pressing right on any file browser item.
-** Options for: deleting files, playing entire directory contents, viewing detailed info on a file.
+** Options for: deleting files, playing entire selected directory contents, viewing detailed info on a file.
 * Add support for adjusting most preferences in the app.